Deltara3/dpsht/README.md

 # Implemented
 - [X] All SPWN flags and subcommands as of v0.0.6
+- [ ] Injection of the Live Editor DLL
 - [ ] Proper error displaying, I.E: if there is a syntax error it'll just say something went wrong.
 - [ ] Actually pog installer